2nd Congressional District candidate Rob Lubin talks economic reforms with NewsdayTV

 "Let's give first-time homeowners a shot.
 Let's give them a financial opportunity — $25,000 to go out there and buy a home — to pursue that aspect of the American dream," Lubin said.

-He blamed former President Donald Trump and the Republicans in Congress for the $10,000 cap on the state and local tax deduction, known as SALT, and says he "won't sign anything" unless it involves a conversation about SALT.
+He blamed former President Donald Trump and the Republicans in Congress for the $10,000 cap on the state and local tax deduction, known as SALT, and said he "won't sign anything" unless it involves a conversation about SALT.

 "The same Republican leadership that tells us they're going to make our lives easier — they're actively making our lives more difficult," Lubin said.
 "We need to repeal the SALT cap.
 I get it.
 It is expensive to live on Long Island.
 I hear it from my neighbors.
 I see it when I go to the store."